Offer-Letters.com

 It is also important to consider how many additional shares may be issued between today and the day you sell your entire stake, because that will reduce your percentage of the total value of the company.

-The exercise price of your options is what you will have to pay to exercise your options and purchase the shares.
-That price is deducted from any gains you would receive when you sell the shares.
-Beware being told that you will receive one exercise price, then finding that the exercise price has been substantially increased when your option grant is issued (weeks or months after you start work).
+The exercise price of your options is what you will have to pay to exercise them and purchase the shares.
+Beware being told that you will receive one exercise price, then finding it has been substantially increased when your option grant is issued weeks or months after you start work.
 There are ways to try to protect against this, although companies are required to grant options at current fair market value.

-Changes requiring acceleration (speeded-up) of your vesting upon the achievement of certain conditions can sometimes be obtained.
-The negotiation of these concepts is most successfully accomplished when done delicately and with full appreciation of the full context of the corporate situation.
+Changes requiring acceleration of vesting upon the achievement of certain conditions can sometimes be obtained.
+The negotiation of these concepts is most successfully accomplished when done delicately and with full appreciation of the corporate situation.
 Clients have gained additional millions in financial returns from obtaining these provisions.

-Detailed analysis of stock options terms, including for how long vested options can be exercised after termination of employment, and methods of paying for that exercise price, should be considered.
+Detailed analysis of stock option terms — including for how long vested options can be exercised after termination of employment, and methods of paying the exercise price — should be considered.

 Restricted Stock Units of publicly-traded companies are similar to cash compensation.
-They are taxed as regular income.
-They have the benefit or detriment of increasing or decreasing in value after they are issued, but before they become yours to sell.
-Until 2022, in recent years RSUs have frequently held their value, or gained in value, due to the actions of the stock market for young companies in emerging technologies.
+They are taxed as regular income and have the benefit or detriment of increasing or decreasing in value after they are issued but before they become yours to sell.

-Commonly, initial RSU grants are calculated by the employer as some percentage relationship to one's Base Salary, and vest over a period of time, often two or three years.
+Commonly, initial RSU grants are calculated by the employer as some percentage relationship to Base Salary and vest over a period of time, often two or three years.
 It is convenient to think about RSUs as a contributor to cash compensation, akin to an Annual Bonus.

-The best way to analyze an RSU grant offer is to consider what it will be worth annually over its length, assuming no change in the price of the employer's stock.
+The best way to analyze an RSU grant offer is to consider what it will be worth annually over its length, assuming no change in the employer's stock price.
+A $1 million RSU grant vesting over three years could be seen as providing about $333k in additional annual cash income, presuming no change in market price after the time of grant.

 In practice, executives tend to see RSUs as part of their cash compensation, although payment is deferred to vesting dates.
-As such, RSUs create a retention effect, where it can cause a loss of expected RSU income to leave an employer prior to a vesting date.
+As such, RSUs create a retention effect — it can cause a loss of expected income to leave an employer prior to a vesting date.
 This also creates situations where new employers need to make up for lost RSU vesting when making employment offers.

-In Stage 1, recruiters often seek information about existing RSU grants so as to provide "make good" provisions to cover the losses and make their offers more attractive.
-Frequently, the "make good" provisions offered do not truly provide equivalent consideration, and require careful analysis and negotiation to render them fully equal to what the executive is giving up by leaving the current employer.
+In Stage 1, recruiters often seek information about existing RSU grants to provide "make good" provisions covering those losses.
+Frequently these provisions do not truly provide equivalent consideration and require careful analysis and negotiation to render them fully equal to what the executive is giving up.

 At a minimum, you need to believe you are being compensated appropriately for providing that benefit to the employer.
 Non-competes can be narrowly tailored by counsel to potentially be more acceptable.

-Vacation time can negotiated, as well as the valuable right to be paid for accrued but unused vacation days at the end of your employment.
-Many employers are attempting to move to "unlimited but no accrual" vacation policies (if relevant state law permits) -- which many employees have found to be quite less attractive than they are touted to be.
+Vacation time can be negotiated, as well as the valuable right to be paid for accrued but unused vacation days at the end of your employment.
+Many employers are attempting to move to "unlimited but no accrual" vacation policies — which many employees have found to be quite less attractive than they are touted to be.

-Executives with special family health situations may wish to negotiate for employer payment of premiums for executive's existing medical coverage rather than switch to that new employer's plan.
+Executives with special family health situations may wish to negotiate for employer payment of premiums for the executive's existing medical coverage rather than switching to the new employer's plan.

-It is possible to negotiate travel conditions (such as business class for international travel), travel limitations or home office equipment reimbursements and the like where reasonable to enhance your productivity.
+It is possible to negotiate travel conditions such as business class for international travel, travel limitations, home office equipment reimbursements, and similar provisions to enhance your productivity.

 A proper severance provision protects an executive if they are terminated by the employer without legal Cause, as defined in the Offer Letter or other company agreements.
 It does not provide severance if the executive leaves voluntarily.

-A proper Cause definition does not include mere job performance issues, but is limited to acts of malfeasance (theft, criminality, violation of policy) or gross failure to act (not showing up for work for weeks on end, etc.).
+A proper Cause definition does not include mere job performance issues, but is limited to acts of malfeasance — theft, criminality, violation of policy — or gross failure to act.

-Severance is usually calculated as Base Salary for a number of months plus continuation of health coverages (or payment of their premiums).
+Severance is usually calculated as Base Salary for a number of months plus continuation of health coverage.
 It typically does not include continuation of vesting of equity.

-Where severance protection is available, certain Offer Letter elements that the employer is legally free to alter at will -- such as executive's title, reporting relationships, work location and the like -- can be protected from change to a degree.
+Where severance protection is available, certain Offer Letter elements that the employer is legally free to alter at will — such as the executive's title, reporting relationships, and work location — can be protected from change.

 Conclusion

-I hope the above is helpful in figuring out how to obtain and then optimize both compensation and legal terms of an Offer Letter for a great executive position.
-There are many more issues that could be discussed here, and which should be taken into account, not the least of which is conducting extensive due diligence into the potential employer.
+I hope the above is helpful in figuring out how to obtain and then optimize both the compensation and legal terms of an Offer Letter for a great executive position.
+There are many more issues that could be discussed here, not the least of which is conducting extensive due diligence into the potential employer.